my-prayers/muslim-data-android/README.md

 }
 ```

-#### Azkar Chapters
+### Azkar Chapters

-Get azkar chapters and it is localized for the given language.
+Get azkar chapters with its translation for the given language.

 ```kotlin
 lifecycleScope.launch {